aptos-labs/developer-docs/docs/nodes/validator-node/operator/connect-to-aptos-network.md

 ---
-title: "Connect to Aptos Network"
+title: "Connect to a Network"
 slug: "connect-to-aptos-network"
 ---

-# Connect to Aptos Network
+# Connect to a Network

 This document describes how to connect your running validator node and validator fullnode to an Aptos network.
 Follow these instructions only if your validator has met the minimal [staking](../../../concepts/staking.md) requirement.